 - You pay a tip at table service restaurants and tips are automatically added.
 When you give the server the TIW card, they come back with a slip for you to sign.
 You can add more of a tip, if you want, but, by using the TIW card, an 18% tip is auto added.
 What if the service was subpar enough that would impact the tip?
 Thankfully, I have not run across that, yet, but it could happen.
 We always give 20% or more, but if the server is rude, not attentive, etc., I am not going to give that person the same amount as a hard-working, pleasant person who deserves and rightfully receives a good tip.

 As you can see, the cons outweigh the pros “for me” at this point in time.
 That is a very important sentence, because each person’s situation is different.
-We were accustomed to the DDP.
+We were accustomed to the Disney Dining Plan (DDP).
 We can make reservations and use an entitlement without worrying about how much something costs.
-We could stop where ever we wanted at a quick service restaurant where ever we were at the time in a park to eat lunch and not have to be concerned about the cost of lunch or making it in time for our reservation.
+We could stop wherever we wanted at a quick service restaurant wherever we were at the time in a park to eat lunch and not have to be concerned about the cost of lunch or making it in time for our reservation.
 Now we make our decision on a case by case basis.
 We may buy the DDP, TIW or nothing at all and just use our DVC discount.
 Not sure if you should choose TIW or DDP, click here to help you make the decision.

-TIP: It is important to point out that if you choose to purchase the deluxe dining plan, the TIW will definitely be the better option for you.
+TIP: It is important to point out that if you choose to purchase the deluxe dining plan, the TIW will definitely be the better option for you if you are a DVC member, Florida resident and/or annual passholder.
 If you live close enough to WDW that you would eat at TS restaurants more often and spend at least $750 in dining per YEAR, TIW would be good for you.